sedukull/CashMan/README.md

 We will provide the following CashMan WithDraw algorithms for the mentioned CashMan problem.

 1. Greedy Algorithm: A recursive mechanism to iterate over the available currency, deriving the required denomination at each stage for the provided input.

-2.Optimal Dynamic Programming variant: Below we provide the dynamic programming algorithm solve the given problem. o The mentioned problem is a semi NP-hard problem. o Let's say the amount to be withdrawn is x.
+2.Optimal Dynamic Programming variant: Below we provide the dynamic programming algorithm solve the given problem.

+The mentioned problem is a semi NP-hard problem. o Let's say the amount to be withdrawn is x.
 Set WithDrawAmount = x. o Number of denominations required = min (1 + numberOfCoins(WithDrawAmount-di)), where i <= number of denominations. o A recursive solution to the mentioned problem finding combinations of outputs, will require semi polynomial time (i.e., 2 power n) and so time consuming.
 It may not be an optimal solution.